fpo33a/okapi/README.md

 The purpose of this project is to read kafka topic data from oracle sql queries

-The application is compose of two components:
+The application is composed of two components:

 - Okapi Server
 - Oracle PLSQL package